dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 R:
 : Implementations of this specification MUST set the R bits (reserved) to zero and MUST ignore them on reception.

+S:
+: The S bit (EAP-EDHOC start) is set to zero.

 M:
 : The M bit (more fragments) is set on all but the last fragment.